sizej/NFL_RT_Prob/README.md

 | pos_play_count | int | Count of possessing team plays run in the game to the start of the possession. |
 | pos_yds_play | int | Yards per play for possessing team in the game to the start of the possession. |

-There is a lot of co-linearity amongst these features (as several as just linear functions of others), but since we are only concerned with predictive prowess (and not intepretability), I didn't do much to suppress it.
+There is a lot of co-linearity amongst these features (as several as just linear functions of others), but since I am only concerned with predictive prowess (and not intepretability), I didn't do much to suppress it.

 ## EDA